tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 ## Conclusion

 A performance monitoring solution is not the easiest thing to set up.
-You typically have to chosen between and expensive SaaS solution or a difficult-to-install SaaS solution.
+You typically have to chose between and expensive SaaS solutions or a difficult-to-install DIY solution.
 I have been trying to bridge this gap for some time and the methods presented here are the closest I've gotten to a low cost, relatively easy to set up performance monitoring solution.
 The cost of this setup is $0 given that I am running the server components on a server that I am already running.
 With this basic setup, one can begin to monitor important metrics for her app with all of the important components in place.
 And with active measuring, you can begin optimizing!

 <p class="footnote"><span class="footnote-footer-number">1</span> If you read the Boomerang JS documentation, they recommend another async technique involving <a href="http://www.phpied.com/non-onload-blocking-async-js/">loading an iframe</a>.
 I tried and tried to get this method to work, but to no avail.
 It would simply not collect all of the metrics that Boomerang was supposed to collect when using the iframe technique.